ranguard/www-leo-cuckoo-org/root/index.md

 ## Who am I ?

 I'm an experienced `open source technologist`, with a strong background in `Perl`, `websites`, `infrastructure`, running `projects and teams`.
-I've been interested in the `serverless paradigm`, `microservices` and `TypeScript/Node.js`; for a while now and have enjoyed exploring their potential.
+I've been interested in the `serverless paradigm`, `microservices` and `TypeScript/Node.js`; for a while now and have enjoyed working in this way.

+## I am looking for my next opportunity

 Checkout my [CV](/cv/), [Open Source work](/opensource/), [Talks](/talks/) I have given or [Projects](/projects/) I have worked on to find out more.